 For example, say you have an attorney who specializes in trucking accidents.
 Run ads specific to those keywords, then have the ads go to a page designed to match the legal service:

 This gives you a specific value proposition for this legal service.
 Add content to the page and you can rank for it organically as well.

 Law Firm Marketing Tip #4: Build a Positive Online Reputation

 What you say about your legal services through your value proposition is important.
 It’s the most persuasive content you’ll develop.

 However, it’s arguable that this is not your most persuasive content overall.

-Today, online reviews, written by your clients about their experience with you, is probably the most influential content on new prospects.
+Today, online reviews written by your clients about their experience with you are probably the most influential content for new prospects.
 They seek reviews, expect to find them, and trust them.

 Just a look at the search results page we showed above shows the immediate role reviews play.
 For one, the top organic spots are held by law review sites like Find Law, Avvo, and also Yelp.
 The content on these sites is all driven by reviews.

 And when you view Google Places, review star ratings are highly visible: